chamomile

 Herbal medicine has been one of the earliest and most ancient treatments humans use.

 The ancient Egyptians, for example, used chamomile in severe heat.
-At first, they tried to make the patient sweat by covering the patient with woolen cloths.
+At first, they tried to make the patients sweat by covering them with woolen cloths.
 If sweating did not occur, they mixed chamomile flowers with oil and rubbed it on the patient.

-Ibn Sina has pointed out the properties of this plant to cure various swellings, pimples and fevers and has explained its effects on the excretory and digestive organs, joints, head, eyes, and chest.
-According to Ibn Sina, its weakening and analgesic properties soothes tropical inflammations and strengthen the organs from which the nerves pass.
-Relieves fatigue compared to other drugs.
+Ibn Sina has pointed out the properties of this plant to cure various swellings, pimples, and fevers and explained its effects on the excretory and digestive organs, joints, head, eyes, and chest.
+According to Ibn Sina, its weakening and analgesic properties soothe tropical inflammations and strengthen the organs from which the nerves pass.
+Compared to other drugs, it relieves fatigue.
 It is helpful for headaches because it can analyze winemaking without absorption.

-Also, chamomile without absorption was used to strengthen the nerves and in brain diseases such as headache, jaundice, chest pain, liver, uterus, in the treatment of epilepsy, colic, and crushing bladder stones.
+Also, chamomile without absorption was used to strengthen the nerves and in brain diseases such as headache, jaundice, chest pain, liver, and uterus, and treat epilepsy, colic, and crushing bladder stones.

-It is used in the treatment of fever caused by infection.
-Chamomile oil eliminates chills, fatigue, and bruises and is helpful for uterine pain and seizures.
-It is also beneficial for hepatitis.
-It is washed with chamomile water.
-Chamomile is used to treat vomiting.
+Chamomile is used to treat fever caused by infection.
+Its oil eliminates chills, fatigue, and bruises.
+It is also helpful for uterine pain and seizures, hepatitis, and vomiting.
+Chamomile is washed with chamomile water.
 The daily consumption of flowers is up to three shekels.

 Decoction or soaking eliminates bloating of the stomach and intestines.
-Its drink is helpful for migraine, headaches, back pain, etc., due to its anesthetic and anticonvulsant properties.
-Chamomile oil is useful for conjunctivitis, other inflammations, rheumatism, nerve pain, and gout.
+Its drink is helpful for migraines, headaches, back pain, etc., due to its anesthetic and anticonvulsant properties.
+Chamomile oil is useful for conjunctivitis, other rheumatisms, nerve pain, and gout.

 Medicinal properties of chamomile in new sources:

-German chamomile has an antioxidant effect and, therefore, can be used to prevent or treat various diseases derived from the activation of free radicals and used as an additive in the food industry.
-Chamomile essential oils could reduce the oxidation rate of crude soybean oil under accelerated temperature conditions (temperature 60 ° C, oven test).
+German chamomile has an antioxidant effect and, therefore, can be used to prevent or treat various diseases derived from the activation of free radicals and as an additive in the food industry.
+Chamomile essential oils could reduce the oxidation rate of crude soybean oil under accelerated temperature conditions (60 ° C, oven test).

-Chamomile is used in inflammation of the mouth, throat, and skin, fever and cold, cough caused by bronchitis, to help heal wounds and burns, and susceptibility to infection, which has also been confirmed in clinical studies.
+Chamomile is used to treat inflammation of the mouth, throat, and skin, fever and cold, cough caused by bronchitis, wounds and burns, and susceptibility to infection, which has also been confirmed in clinical studies.
 Chamomile mouthwash accelerates the epithelialization of oral tissue.
-Chamomile has anti-inflammatory and epithelialization properties in treating artificial skin lesions.
+It also has anti-inflammatory and epithelialization properties when treating artificial skin lesions.
 Chamomile accelerates wound healing due to its anti-inflammatory, antibacterial, antiviral, antifungal, and antioxidant effects.

-Various chamomile drugs have been formulated that have different uses.
-For example, Chamomile tea bag: anti-inflammatory, anti-spasmodic, anti-flatulence, prevention and treatment of gastric ulcer, antibacterial, sedative, and laxative.
+Various chamomile drugs have been formulated with different uses.
+For example, Chamomile tea bags are anti-inflammatory, anti-spasmodiantispasmodicence, prevent and treat gastric ulcers, antibacterial, soothing, and laxative.

 Topical chamomile cream: anti-inflammatory for skin, skin discomfort caused by superficial scratches and cuts, dryness, and cracking of the skin.

-Oral drops of chamomile: antispasmodic and anti-flatulence, as a mouthwash for inflammation of the oral mucosa.
+Oral drops of chamomile: antispasmodic and antiantispasmodicas, as well as a mouthwash for inflammation of the oral mucosa.

 Chamomile is a standard treatment for various diseases, including sleep disorders and anxiety.
-Oral chamomile extract reduces the symptoms of anxiety and depression in patients with anxiety disorder.
-Chamomile has also been shown to significantly improve depressive symptoms in depressed patients and calm them.
-Consumption of 4 weeks of oral extract of chamomile plant effectively enhances the sleep quality of hemodialysis patients.
+Oral chamomile extract reduces the symptoms of anxiety and depression in patients with anxiety disorders.
+Chamomile has also been shown to improve and calm depressive symptoms in depressed patients significantly.
+Four weeks of oral extract from the chamomile plant effectively enhances the sleep quality of hemodialysis patients.

 Phenolic compounds in the structure of chamomile act as antioxidants and scavengers of free radicals and protect collagen damage against superoxide anion radicals.
 Phenolic compounds, including flavonoids, reduce free radicals by inhibiting the cytochrome (P450) system.

-Chamomile flavonoids affect a wide range of mammalian body enzymes, including nitric oxide synthase; These broad-spectrum effects and capabilities of flavonoids have become biological modifiers.
+Chamomile flavonoids affect many mammalian body enzymes, including nitric oxide synthase.
+These broad-spectrum effects and capabilities of flavonoids have become biological modifiers.
 Chamomile extract may have anticonvulsant effects due to its apigenin with the GABAergic system.

-Alcoholic chamomile extract has antimicrobial activity and a dramatic impact on reducing the biofilm synthesis by Escherichia coli and other pathogenic bacteria and other bacterial adhesion structures.
-Possibly due to the harmlessness of this plant, it can be used as a supplement or alternative to current antibiotics.
+Alcoholic chamomile extract has antimicrobial activity and dramatically reduces biofilm synthesis by Escherichia coli, other pathogenic bacteria, and other bacterial adhesion structures.
+Possibly due to its harmlessness, this plant can be used as a supplement or alternative to current antibiotics.

 References